/*

 What is a WISP?
-Written Information Security Plan

-The Written Information Security Plan (WISP) is a document that outlines your company’s policies, procedures, and solution controls for protecting sensitive information.
+A WISP is a Written Information Security Plan (WISP) is a document that outlines your company’s policies, procedures, and solution controls for protecting sensitive information.
 Basically, the WISP is a roadmap for how your business manages data security and protects confidential data within your systems.

 Documents like these help your business organize proactive plans for when (not if) a cyber incident occurs, and how best to handle it.
 Business partners, regulators and insurers may want to know if you have created one, and in some cases offer it for review.
 It demonstrates a strong culture of cybersecurity.